 A neurosurgeon, Dr. Ksendzovsky treats patients with traumatic brain and spine injuries.
 In addition to neurosurgical intervention for psychiatric illness, he specializes in surgical treatment for complex conditions such as epilepsy, movement disorders (e.g., essential tremor and Parkinson's disease) and complex brain tumors.
 He also specializes in general neurological surgery for conditions of the brain and spinal cord.

-Dr. Ksendzovsky believes in personalized treatment to fit each patient.
-He collaborates very closely with colleagues in the UM Epilepsy Center, UM Movement Disorders Center and UM Greenbaum Cancer Center to maintain an interdisciplinary approach of care towards patients with complex neurological disease.
+Dr. Ksendzovsky believes in tailoring treatment to each patient's specific needs.
+He works very closely with his colleagues at the UM Epilepsy Center, UM Movement Disorders Center and UM Greenbaum Cancer Center to maintain an interdisciplinary approach to care for patients with complex neurological disease.

 - Epilepsy surgery